PotHix/pothix.github.com/content/post/stats-mar-2018.md

 [![Goal of productive hours on RescueTime](/images/stats/2018/mar/rescuetime-productivetime.png "Goal of productive hours on RescueTime")](/images/stats/2018/mar/rescuetime-productivetime.png "")
 [![RescueTime pulse](/images/stats/2018/mar/rescuetime-pulse.png "RescueTime pulse")](/images/stats/2018/mar/rescuetime-pulse.png "")

-My pulse is the same as the last month but the goal is bad, which is expected.
+It's worst than last month 😞.
+I had a pulse of 62 and it's now 54.
+I can't say why it's bad, at least I could not feel anything wrong during the last month.
+Maybe it was related to the travel planning.

 Still following my Telegram usage, here is the comparison from the previous month to the current one:

 [![Time spend on Telegram according to Rescuetime](/images/stats/2018/feb/rescuetime-telegram-time.png "Time spent on Telegram according to RescueTime")](/images/stats/2018/feb/rescuetime-telegram-time.png "")
 [![Time spend on Telegram according to Rescuetime](/images/stats/2018/mar/rescuetime-telegram-time.png "Time spent on Telegram according to RescueTime")](/images/stats/2018/mar/rescuetime-telegram-time.png "")